Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 }
 ```

-2. The same can be done for all variants of a product with the query `previewStripeSubscriptionForProduct`
+2. The same can be done for all variants of a product with the query `previewStripeSubscriptionsForProduct`
 3. Add the item to cart with the default `AddItemToOrder` mutation.
 4. Add a shipping address and a shipping method to the order (mandatory for all orders).
 5. You can create `createStripeSubscriptionIntent` to receive a client secret.